ManhTrinhNguyen/Terraform-Projects/README.md

 Once success I start access it from the UI using `public-ip:port` -> `165.232.141.93:8080/`

 <img width="500" alt="Screenshot 2025-06-16 at 13 55 35" src="https://github.com/user-attachments/assets/870d8963-6db7-4345-889d-375a1d6781dc" />

+#### Install Docker inside Jenkins container

+Most of scenerio I will need to build Docker Image in Jenkins .
+That mean I need Docker Command in Jenkins .
+The way to do that is attaching a volume to Jenkins from the host file

+  - In the Server (Droplet itself) I have Docker command available, I will mount Docker directory from Droplet into a Container as a volume .
+This will make Docker available inside the container

+  - To do that I first need to kill current Container and create a new : `docker stop <container-id>`

+  - Check the volume : `docker ls volume` .
+All the data from the container before will be persist in here and I can use that to create a new Container

+  - Start a new container : `docker run -d -p 8080:8080 -p 50000:50000 -v jenkins_home:/var/jenkins_home -v /var/run/docker.sock:/var/run/docker.sock jenkins/jenkins:lts`

+    -  /var/run/docker.sock:/var/run/docker.sock : I mount a Docker from Droplet to inside Jenkins

+  - Get inside Jenkins as Root : `docker exec -it -u 0 <container_id> bash`

+    - Things need to fix :

+      - `curl https://get.docker.com/ > dockerinstall && chmod 777 dockerinstall && ./dockerinstall` .
+With this Curl command Jenkins container is going to fetch the latest Version of Docker from official size so it can run inside the container, then I will set correct permission the run through the Install
+      - Set correct Permission on `docker.sock` so I can run command inside the container as Jenkins User  `chmod 666 /var/run/docker.sock`: docker.sock is a Unix socket file used by Docker daemon to communicate with Docker Client